abrady/VulkanRenderer/README.md

 * Install [TinyObjLoader](https://github.com/tinyobjloader/tinyobjloader)
 * Install [STB](https://github.com/nothings/stb)

+* make sure your CMakeLists.txt points to the proper directory
+* run `cmake -S . -B build` from the root of the project

 # TODOs
 * I've been sloppy naming structs: MeshRender, MeshRenderInfo, MeshFrameResources: make this more coherent
 * tests for lighting?
 I'm vaguely nervous about math errors and having something that looks fine to my untrained eye but is actually wrong.
-* it feels like the descriptor set layout could inform the descriptor pool allocator...
+* it feels like the descriptor set layout could inform the descriptor pool allocator and descriptor set updater...

 # Log

+## More types of lights
+Let's add some more lights
+* what should I do next? round out the types of lights
+    * directional
+    * light attenuation
+    * spotlight

+### Directional Lights
+Given:
+* N: normal at p
+* L: negative direction of the light
+* C: color of the light

+we can calculate the light energy that strikes a surface as follows:
+* lambert = max(dot(N,L),0)
+* L_energy = lambert * C

+Then just plug this into the rest of your lighting calculations as usual.

 ## 12/30 debugging the sphere
 ![Alt text](/Assets/Screenshots/black_back_of_sphere.png)